jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-03.md

 Ansar spoke to Gaga, his minister:

-"O Gaga, thou minister that rejoicest my spirit,
+"O Gaga, you minister that rejoicest my spirit,
-Unto Lahmu and Lahamu will I send thee.
+I will I send you unto Lahmu and Lahamu.
 ... thou canst attain,
-... thou shalt cause to be brought before thee.
+... thou shalt cause to be brought before you.
 ... let the gods, all of them,

 Make ready for a feast, at a banquet let them sit,
 Let them eat bread, let them mix wine,
 That for Marduk, their avenger they may decree the fate.